AirtimeUX/airtime-playbook/airtime-playbook/docs/impact_survey.md

 **Business metric**: Employee retention.
 **Survey statement**: I feel motivated by engaging with users.

-> Motivation is an often overlooked benefit of customer exposure.
+> Motivation is an often-overlooked benefit of customer exposure.
 Seeing the products and features they have worked on in action and helping other people is one of the best ways to make people feel their work is meaningful.

 ## Template